interaction-lab/blossom-sdk/README.md

 **Do not mix and match motor types in a robot.**
 This code does not support it.

+## Calibrating the robot
+TODO

-## How to make a robot configuration
+## How to make a robot configuration dictionary
 Each configuration contains a "controllers" dictionary and a "motors" dictionary.

 "controllers" contains: